We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 2. Less Personal Space

 You might not feel that way at all, and this “disadvantage” wouldn’t even occur to you if it weren’t on this list.
-On the other hand, the thought of people crowding you whenever you step out your front door could make you uncomfortable.
+On the other hand, the thought of people crowding you whenever you step out of your front door could make you uncomfortable.
 If this is the case, you should reconsider making the move to a city.
 You might be happier in a quiet environment, where loud neighbors are less of a potential nuisance.

 3. Large Population